MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-active-directory.md

 To get started, you have to have an Azure AD tenant where you can register and manage apps, like [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-- If you have an Microsoft 365 subscription that is based on a domain such as *solutions\.onmicrosoft\.com*, you are already using Azure AD because the Microsoft 365 user accounts are based on Azure AD.
+- If you have a Microsoft 365 subscription that is based on a domain such as *solutions\.onmicrosoft\.com*, you are already using Azure AD because the Microsoft 365 user accounts are based on Azure AD.
 So, there is nothing more to do in this task.

 <!--    Then, if you add the email addresses for those user accounts to the user accounts in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].  -->

-- If you want to sign up for an Microsoft 365 plan, you can use a plan such as Microsoft 365 Enterprise E1 as your test site, or sign up for a trial developer plan.
+- If you want to sign up for a Microsoft 365 plan, you can use a plan such as Microsoft 365 Enterprise E1 as your test site, or sign up for a trial developer plan.
 A trial plan includes an administrative account which you will use to access the Azure management portal.
 For example, if your Microsoft 365 site is *solutions.onmicrosoft.com*, your administrative account can be *admin\@solutions\.onmicrosoft\.com*.
-For more information, see [Select an Microsoft 365 plan for business](https://go.microsoft.com/fwlink/?LinkId=309050).
+For more information, see [Select a Microsoft 365 plan for business](https://go.microsoft.com/fwlink/?LinkId=309050).

-- Alternatively, you can sign up for an Azure subscription that is not associated with an Microsoft 365 subscription and create your own Azure AD tenant.
+- Alternatively, you can sign up for an Azure subscription that is not associated with a Microsoft 365 subscription and create your own Azure AD tenant.

     1. Sign up for an Azure subscription at [https://azure.microsoft.com](https://azure.microsoft.com).